CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab2.md

 ## Architecture

 In this hands-on lab, the architecture flow includes several essential components.
 You’ll begin by provisioning the Azure OpenAI resource in Azure AI Foundry and installing the required application locally.
-At the core of the architecture is the Azure OpenAI Service, utilizing GPT-4.1 or GPT-5 family models with function calling capabilities to generate structured JSON outputs from predefined functions.
+At the core of the architecture is the Azure OpenAI Service, which utilizes GPT-4.1 or GPT-5 family models with function calling capabilities to generate structured JSON outputs from predefined functions.
 These structured outputs enable seamless integration with various systems, APIs, and backend tools.

 The Smart_Agent Python object plays a crucial role, handling tasks such as goal definition, natural language processing (NLP) interactions, tool execution, and conversation memory management, while securely connecting to the deployed Azure OpenAI model.
 Additionally, the system uses a multi-agent copilot architecture, where a specialized agent runner manages and coordinates tasks among multiple domain-specific agents, ensuring efficient task orchestration and contextual continuity across diverse domains.